 Second-year Master’s student Liudmila Lavrik in Engineering Geology chose an exchange programme on the University’s web-site and spent a whole semester at the University of Warsaw.
 She prepared an application letter, a certificate of proficiency in English (B2) and a record of her average score.
 Nobody from her group took part in the competition, but when she came to Warsaw, it turned out that 7 St Petersburg University students in journalism and international relations also won the competition to study at the University of Warsaw.
 When she was a Bachelor’s student, she visited Canada and took part in the research conference.

 In 2016, fourth-year Bachelor’s student Regina Shaikhutdinova in Cultural Studies, together with her group mate, spent a spring semester in the National Taiwan University of Science and Technology.
-She mastered her Chinese and gained insight into China-Taiwan relations.
 Almost all the students who pursue Cultural Studies, as Regina said, go abroad on internship programmes.
 When she was a first-year student, she had already known that she would have such an opportunity.
 She also visited China on a summer language course.